 Our team of nurses and caretaker staff, including those on duty at night, are on hand whenever needed.
 The additional option of a medical orderly for individual care during the day or night-time can be booked as and when needed to provide peace of mind and more tailored care.

 Finally, because The Cork Tree Residences have a fenced perimeter that is manned.
-Together with one member of caretaking staff for every five residents, companions and friends of anyone living with dementia can rest assured that they will remain safe at The Cork Tree Residences.
+Together with one member of caretaking staff for every three residents, companions and friends of anyone living with dementia can rest assured that they will remain safe at The Cork Tree Residences.